fxnai/dialect/README.md

 # Function Dialect Starter
 This is a starter project for developers who want to bring their custom C++ operators to Function.

+> [!IMPORTANT]
-> ⚠️ This is an extremely advanced Function use-case, targeted towards developers who want to accelerate their Function predictors with custom accelerator or hardware support.
+> This is an extremely advanced Function use-case, targeted towards developers who want to accelerate their Function predictors with custom accelerator or hardware support.

 ## Background
 At a high level, Function is a cross-platform compiler and optimizer for running stateless Python functions.
 The platform works in three steps: